NFL Salary Cap FAQ

 Is there a Minimum Salary?

 Answer: Yep.
-Under the new CBA, The cap for 2012 is $120.6M per team.
-Each team must average $119.2 M. That is a league-wide average not an individual team minimum.
-League-wide, teams must spend 99% of the cap in 2011 and 2012.
+Under the new CBA, The cap (max)for 2014 is $133M per team.
+Each team must average $126.35 M. That is a league-wide average not an individual team minimum.
+League-wide, teams were required to spend 99% of the cap in 2011 and 2012.
 In 2013 and beyond, they must spend 95% of the cap.
-In the event that player costs are less than this overall league minimum, then, on or before April 15 of the next League Year, the NFL shall pay an amount equal to such deficiency directly to the players.
+In the event that player costs are less than this overall league minimum, then, on or before April 15 of the next League Year, the NFL must pay an amount equal to such deficiency directly to the players.

-More specifically, beginning in 2006 each team had to pay a guaranteed Minimum Team Salary of 84% of the Salary Cap.
-Each year that percentage goes up by 1.2%, which means that it is 86.4% this season.
-However, the Minimum Team Salary cannot extend beyond 90% of the Salary Cap.
-Any shortfall in the Minimum Team Salary at the end of a league year has to be paid, on or before April 15 of the next league year, by the team(s) having such shortfall, directly to the players who were on that team's roster at any time during the season.
+Under the prior edition of the CBA, beginning in 2006 each team had to pay a guaranteed Minimum Team Salary of 84% of the Salary Cap.
+Each year that percentage went up by 1.2%.
+However, the Minimum Team Salary was not to extend beyond 90% of the Salary Cap and any shortfall in the Minimum Team Salary at the end of a league year had to be paid, on or before April 15 of the next league year, by the team(s) having such shortfall, directly to the players who were on that team's roster at any time during the season.

 How do you define "Salary"?